Whole of Home assessment and score

 The most important appliances affecting a Whole of Home assessment are heating/cooling and hot water, as on average they account for 40% and 23% of annual power demand, respectively.

 Air-sourced heat pumps and air conditioners deliver 3 to 5 times more space heating or cooling energy than they consume in power and provide a major boost to a Whole of Home rating.
-This energy consumption outcome is similar for heat pump water heaters.
+This energy consumption outcome is similar for heat pump hot water systems.

 A 5-watt LED lightbulb produces the same amount of light as a 75-watt incandescent lightbulb, while using 93% less energy, resulting in higher energy efficiency.